Getting Audited by the IRS

 If there’s ever a reason to hire an attorney, an IRS audit should be at the very top.
 Unless your records are in perfect order and you have records to substantiate every deduction taken on the return, do not attempt to handle this on your own.
 The benefits of having a tax attorney on your side, especially one with prior IRS experience, will more than offset the costs of representation.

 After you’ve hired a tax attorney, you and the attorney should have an honest discussion about your tax returns and identify any weak links, such as expenses that you may have accidentally overstated or are unable to provide documents.
-Your attorney can help limit the damage by preventing the audit from expanding to these issues.
+Your attorney can help limit the damage.